blowdart/idunno.Bluesky/src/idunno.Bluesky/readme.md

 ## Key Features

+* Viewing a user's timeline and notifications
 * Viewing feeds
-* Viewing a user's timeline and notifications
 * Viewing threads
 * Creating and deleting posts
+  * Adding Mentions, links and hashtags to posts
+  * Adding images and video to posts
   * Gating threads and posts
-* Likes, quotes, and reposts
+  * Liking, quoting, and reposting posts
 * Viewing user profiles
 * Following and unfollowing users
 * Muting and blocking users